How to manage remote software development teams successfully?

 In sectors where a high level of expertise is required, team members often have to be spread geographically, naturally drifting towards remote teams.
 Why is that?

 Let us give you an example.
 Think about scientists.
-Astrophysicists are searching for answers to the most complex questions about the known (and unknown) universe.
+Astrophysicists are always searching for answers to the most complex questions about the known (and unknown) universe.
 This task requires an immense level of expertise and talent.
-That is why the elite scientists collaborate with their peers across the continents.
+This is why the elite scientists collaborate with their peers across the continents.
 They have been doing so for many years.

 - Tech brain drain